bsn-si/figaro-cli/README.md

 ```

 #### Get account balance
-With this command you can get balance of signer account (by `--secret` option), or by address with option `--address` in bech32
+With this command you can get balance of the signer's account (by `--secret` option), or by address with option `--address` in bech32

 ``` bash
 figaro-cli common balance \